perthgophers/puddle/README.md

 * [How do Muds work?](http://www.livinginternet.com/d/dw.htm)
 * [Similar project for inspiration](https://github.com/Streamweaver/pogomud)

 This project will grow organically, and therefore it'll be an absolute mess.
 This is OK.
-However, that

 # Collaborative etiquette